emmawcoles/413Bookstore/README.md

-# IS 413 Mission 11 Bookstore
+# IS 413 Mission 11 and 12 Bookstore

 This project is an online bookstore built with an ASP.NET Core API backend and a React frontend.
-It uses the provided SQLite database and displays books with pagination, adjustable page size, Bootstrap styling, and title sorting.
+It uses the provided SQLite database and now includes the Mission 11 and Mission 12 requirements: pagination, adjustable page size, title sorting, category filtering, a session-based shopping cart, and Bootstrap-based layout/styling.

 ## Features

 - Connects to the provided `Bookstore.sqlite` database
+- Supports backend and frontend category filtering
 - Lists all required book fields:
   - Title
   - Author